CS2103JAN2017-W10-B3/main/docs/UserGuide.md

 Undo previous command
 Format: `undo`

+> * Undo the most recent three operations that are undo-able. <br>
+> * The undo-able commands are: add, delete, complete, clear.

 ### 2.10.
 Clear ToDoList: `clear`

-Clear all the tasks in the ToDoList
+Clear all the tasks in the ToDoList <br>
 Format: `clear`

 ### 2.11.
 Exiting the program : `exit`